Picovoice/porcupine/README.md

 sample models in your environment.
 Additionally, we often publish open-source benchmarks of our technology in noisy environments [1](https://github.com/Picovoice/wakeword-benchmark) [2](https://github.com/Picovoice/speech-to-intent-benchmark) [3](https://github.com/Picovoice/stt-benchmark).
-If the target environment is noisy and/or reverberant and user is few meters away from the microphone, a multi-microphone audio frontend can be beneficial.
+If the target environment is noisy and/or reverberant and the user is few meters away from the microphone, a multi-microphone audio frontend can be beneficial.

 **[Q] Does Picovoice software work in my target environment and noise conditions?**